SaiKrishnaHari/SaiKrishnaHari/README.md

 ---

-## ⭐ Support Me
+## ⭐ Support
-If you like my work, give ⭐ to my repositories and follow me!
+If you like my work, give ⭐ and follow me!

 ---

-## 🔥 Fun Quote
+## 🔥 Quote
-_"Code.
-Learn.
-Build.
-Repeat."_ 🚀
+_"First, solve the problem.
+Then, write the code."_ 💡